 Located along the north shore of Kunming Lake is the amazing Long Corridor.
 It is 728 meters long and is covered with more than 8000 paintings of Chinese Mythology as well as 546 paintings of the West Lake.
 Many of the murals depict stories of battles and mythological events.
 The Long Corridor links the living quarters with the sightseeing areas.
 The main function of the Long Corridor was to allow the emperor to wander along Kunming Lake enjoying the scenery while staying out of the weather.

 One of the most famous sites in the Summer Palace is the spectacular Marble Boat.
 Built entirely of marble, this boat is 36 meters long and has two levels.
 The huge marble boat's foundation is built deep under Kunming Lake and is supposed to be unsinkable, indicating that the rule of the Qing Dynasty would be as firm and unsinkable as the Marble Boat.

 The 17 Arch Marble Bridge, which links the eastern bank of Kunming Lake with the South Lake Island, is 150 meters long and topped by 540 stone lions each in a different pose.

 The Summer Palace is a truly spectacular place.
-Its size and majesty never fails to leave a lasting impression on visitors.
-This world treasure was built for the sole enjoyment of one man, but now is enjoyed by millions of visitors each year.
-Visiting the Summer Palace's spectacular buildings and beautiful gardens are a wonderful way to spend an afternoon.
+Its size and majesty never fail to leave a lasting impression on visitors.
+This world treasure was built for the sole enjoyment of one man but now is enjoyed by millions of visitors each year.
+Visiting the Summer Palace's spectacular buildings and beautiful gardens is a wonderful way to spend an afternoon.

 Welcome to contact us for a tailor-made China tour with the Summer Palace.